דלג לתוכן הראשי

 Why This Happens: Bone Peaks and Then Declines

-The body builds bone rapidly during childhood and adolescence.
+The body builds bone rapidly in childhood and adolescence.
 Peak bone mass is reached around age 30.
 From that moment, a delicate balance begins: cells called osteoclasts break down old bone, and cells called osteoblasts build new bone.
 As long as building equals breakdown, density is maintained.
 After age 30, the scale slowly tips toward breakdown.

 • Age 30: Peak bone density.